GiftOfEris/izzykayu.github.io/index.md

 I also create hand-drawn and hand-painted gifs :woman_artist:

 ### what I will be doing next year
-CU Skaggs Doctor of Pharmacy :orange_heart: starting August 2019.
+CU Skaggs Doctor of Pharmacy :sunrise_over_mountains: starting August 2019.

-And of course, I will still be trying to learning as much as I can about clinical machine learning.
+And of course, I will still be trying to learning as much as I can about machine learning and deep learning.

 ### what I did before